smikitky/node-multi-integer-range/api-reference.md

 - All functions are *pure* functions.
 They do not alter the input arguments nor do they have side effects.
 - All functions and types are exported as named exports.
 - All MultiIntegerRange returned by these functions are normalized.
+- The legacy `MultiRange` class is also available but is not documented here.
+See the docs for v4 for this.

 ## Contents